The 2-day workshop commences at 8.00am each day.

 - Presenter Fees (for 2022):

-Total for two presenters for 2 days = $7,000.
+Email StrokeEd for current workshop costs or a quote.
 Invoices will be forwarded to organisers prior to the event.

 Two nights accommodation for each presenter in a local apartment (or hotel) with desk facilities for preparation.
 To be paid in advance by organisers.